Visiting the Purfleet Heritage and Military Centre

 Become a Member

-Membership entitles you to free entry to the Purfleet-on-Thames Heritage and Military Centre on all dates the the centre is open.
+Membership entitles you to free entry to the Purfleet Heritage and Military Centre on all dates the the centre is open.

-You will also receive a members newsletter twice annually and invitation to Member only events.
+You will also get a discount in the tea bar, receive a members newsletter twice annually and invitation to Member only events.

 Download a membership form.